-Water Quality Handbook - Chapter 7: The Water Quality-based Approach to Pollution Control (40 CFR 131.15)
+Water Quality Standards Handbook - Chapter 7: Water Quality Standards and the Water Quality-based Approach to Pollution Control

 - 7.2.1 Monitor Water Quality

 7.2.2 Assess the Extent to Which Waters Meet Water Quality Standards

 - 7.3 Identify and Rank Impaired and Threatened Waters